MurphyPone/murphypone.github.io/src/content/algorithm-notes.md

 ## Generalizing BFS
 - If all edges have the same wight, or distance, BFS would work, processing nodes in order of distance.
-- What if the graph has integer edge weights, can we make the graph unwieghted?
+- What if the graph has integer edge weights, can we make the graph unweighted?
   - yes, placing dummy edges and nodes to pad out lengths > 1 at the expense of memory and running time
   - Edge weight of $w$ gets $w - 1$ nodes
   - Size of the graph (and therefore runtime) becomes $m + n + \sum_{e \in E} l(e)$. _Pseudo-polynomial_ time depending on input values

 ## Dijkstra's Algorithm
 ![](http://www.norsemathology.org/wiki/images/8/8e/Ellis2.gif)
-- Fmaous for pointing out the harm of the `goto` command, in doing so developed the shortest path algorithm
+- Famous for pointing out the harm of the `goto` command, in doing so developed the shortest path algorithm
 - Like BFS: explore nodes in non-increasing order of distance $s$.
 Once a node is explored, its distance is fixed
 - Unlike BFS: Layers are not uniform, edges are explored by evaluating candidates by edge wight
 - For each unexplored node, determine "best" preceding explored node.
 Record shortest path length only through explored nodes